The prehistory of the European beer brewing basin

 Let us return to Europe.
 The arrival of Indo-European pastoralists and speakers around 4000 BC initiates a slow process of specialisation of fermented beverages in Europe.
 Coming from the East, it spreads towards the West at an unknown speed.
 It is contemporary with deep social changes marked by hierarchisation, craft specialisation and new techniques.
 The improvement of brewing techniques is undoubtedly one of them, especially the malting of cereals, but the whole process still remains to be analysed.

 The arrival of the pastors has another long-term consequence.
-Eastern Europe is still marked to this day by sour beers.
+Eastern Europe remains characterised by sour beers to this day.
 In modern times they are called kwas, braga, ...
-They are peasant beers, brewed at home with rye, oats, millet or so-called poor cereals.
+These are farmhouse beers, brewed at home with rye, oats, millet or so-called "poor" grains and graminae.
 They have an obvious link with the fermented milks of pastoralists whose descendants are found in the koumys or the kefir.
 For its own part, Northern Europe has long maintained this tradition of domestic beers, the protohistory of which remains to be written.
-The skyrscandinave, a fermented milk, keeps the trace of the protohistoric link between sour beers and lactic fermented beverages.
+The Scandinavian skyr, a fermented milk, bears witness to the protohistoric link between beer and fermented lactic beverages.

 The archaic traces of beer discovered in Spain are numerous and cover several millennia.
 They reflect the intensity of the archaeological excavations.
 The two great waves of European migrations can be read in the two chronological sets of the corpus: the first one (no. 2-3) arrives around the 5th millennium, the second from the 3rd millennium onwards and enters fully into the wave of the Bell Beaker Culture (no. 26 ff.).
 Here we would have for the Iberian Peninsula the schema of the 2 stages of the protohistoric evolution of brewing: initially the common base of the blended fermented beverages, then the beginning of an autonomy of the "beer" group with the more frequent and generalised use of cereals.
 And much later, the third stage is the specialisation of brewing techniques within this "beer" group.
 Nevertheless, the diagram is simplistic: Spanish and Catalan archaeologists insist on the importance of local adaptation processes (Bell Beaker culture is neither an invasion nor a tidal wave), the role of hunter-gatherers, their techniques and social strategies.